Have you been searching for ways to make money online? Did you know that you can make money Pinning on Pinterest?

 It is very easy to disclose your affiliate link on Pinterest.
 On your Pinterest Pins that have an affiliate URL, you will need to list in your description that the pin is an affiliate link.
 All you need to do is write Affiliate or #affiliate or #ad to the description.

-If you follow any celebrities you’ll notice when they promote a product or service on their social platforms, they’ll usually write #ad.
+If you follow any celebrities you’ll notice when they promote a product or service on their social platforms, they’ll often write #ad.
+This way their followers know they are getting paid to promote the product or server.

 Read your Affiliate Programs Terms